OpenPrinting/openprinting.github.io/_posts/2022-04-12-OpenPrinting News - April 2022.md

 Not a lot of new stuff in terms of printing (in addition to all printing- and scanning-related packages being up-to-date) but at least many bug fixes, especially with the page geometry, `number-up`, `orientation-requested`, all settings for `print-scaling` (`auto`, `auto-fit`, `fit`, `fill`, `none`) are now working correctly, in arbitrary combinations.

-Otherwise we have GNOME 42 now with [a lot of nice newfeatures](https://www.omgubuntu.co.uk/2022/04/ubuntu-22-04-lts-20-key-changes)!
+Otherwise we have GNOME 42 now with [a lot of nice new features](https://www.omgubuntu.co.uk/2022/04/ubuntu-22-04-lts-20-key-changes)!

 ## Linux Application Summit 2022